wedaa/LongTail-Log-Analysis/README.md

 10 million records with a /tmp of less than a gigabyte of disk space.

-Edit LongTail.sh for the location of your
-/honey directory (or whatever you call the directory you want your reports to go to.

 Edit Longtail.sh and LongTail.config for site-specific variables (which are explained in the files).